mleonhard/servlin/Readme.md

 - Sends 100-Continue
 - Limits number of threads and connections
 - Modular: roll your own logging, write custom versions of internal methods, etc.
-- N macros or complicated type params
+- No macros or complicated type params
 - Good test coverage (63%)

 # Limitations